 Closely connected with the focus on expansion and deepening, the requirement of having good ENGLISH skills has been introduced.
 We live in a global world and English is one of the most successful communication languages we know of.
 English allows us to connect beyond national borders and to communicate more fully and much deeper than ever before.
 In the past too much important knowledge and insight – passed on through lectures and individual coaching – was lost in translation or was only partially understood.
 Translation workshops have never worked well for MA-URI and they are therefore no longer an option.

-Instead, non English-speaking students are encouraged to EXPAND their capacity by doing what it takes to learn sufficient English, so they’ll be able to understand the teaching, the deeper meaning of principles and practices and be able to follow all instructions.
+Instead, non English-speaking students are encouraged to EXPAND their capacity by doing what it takes to learn sufficient English, so they’ll be able to understand the teaching, the deeper meaning of principles and practices and be able to read all resource material and follow all instructions.

 So, each step along this fascinating pathway of MA-URI is designed to build new strengths, new skills and to activate the wealth of resources students have within them.
 With an eagerness and passion for expansion on all levels, they can begin to apply and fully enjoy the wide range of their capacity and inner strengths and thus contribute to the World in new and creative ways!